rregio/perdido-anotante/_posts/en/2025-02-28-Reading-and-thoughts-on-the-book-steal-like-an-artist.md

 date: 2025-02-28 23:01:00
 categories: [readings]
 lang: en
+header_image: /assets/imagens/li-o-livro-roube-como-um-artista.jpeg
+excerpt: A while ago I read the book Steal Like an Artist and here are some points of what I thought of th...
 ---

 A while ago I read the book Steal Like an Artist and here are some points of what I thought of the book.